tristandanle/tristan-final-project/Read Me/readme.txt

 Sql script is used to insert users information into database tables

+Project Description
-Project technologies are Spring Boot, Spring MVC, Spring Jpa and Unit Test, Spring Security, HTML, Thymeleaf, Javascript,Jquery Bootstrap, and MySql.
+   Spring Boot, Spring MVC, Spring Jpa and Unit Test, Spring Security, HTML, Thymeleaf, Javascript,Jquery Bootstrap, and MySql.
+   Entites:
+   1. User
+   2. Role
+   Web application with following things:
+   1. Login user with user/password from User database with Spring security
+   2. Admin can access to the Amdin Control Panel and create new user.
+User can only access to their personal account page for editing first/last name, password/photo
+   3.Create, Edit, Desactive, delete user(s) , export data to CSV for assigned role as Admin 4.Edit user account for assigned role as user Spring Tool Suite project